adaltas/node-nikita/docs/content/usages/local_remote.md

 .ssh.close()
 ```

-To enable `sudo`, just enable sudo as a global option or for any action.
-The option will be propagated to its children.
+To enable `sudo`, just enable sudo as a global config or for any action.
+The config will be propagated to its children.

 ```js
 const nikita = require('nikita');